rakshi96/2048-EKS/day-22/README.md

 - EKS Cluster: AWS managed Kubernetes service that simplifies the deployment, management, and scaling of containerized applications.
 - Fargate Profile: Defines the configuration for running Kubernetes pods on AWS Fargate, allowing for serverless compute without managing EC2 instances.
 - Ingress: It manages the external access to Kubernetes cluster such as HTTP or HTTPS traffic.
-- Ingress Controller
-- IAM OIDC Provider
+- Ingress Controller: It is a Kubernetes Controller that manages and implements the rules defined in Ingress resources to route external traffic to the appropriate services.
+- IAM OIDC Provider: It is an Identity provider allows AWS to authenticate users or services using OpenID Connect (OIDC) tokens.
+- Deployment & Service: Deploy.yaml and Service.yaml file is created which defines deployments, services, labels and selectors.